Host Moodle on Heroku

 Heroku is a PaaS (platform as a service) offering that is popular among developers to quickly deploy and host applications.
 For the purpose of this blog post, it allows users to specify a code repository (ex: Moodle) and have it running with a few button clicks.
 Of course, Moodle requires a database and that is also a few clicks away.

 - Create an account with Heroku.

-- Create a new PHP app that will host Moodle and direct the app to eemp/moodle
+- Create a new app that will host Moodle and direct the app to a fork of eemp/moodle.

 - Create a postgres database to support the app.